The Hall of Presidents: Bush administration (2001–2009)

 For the 2001 update to the show, adding President George W. Bush and his speech, actor J. D. Hall replaced Angelou as the narrator, but he read from the same script as the 1993 version.
-The Audio-Animatronic figure created for Clinton in 1993 was moved and a new Bush figure was added.
+The Audio-Animatronic figure created for President Bill Clinton in 1993 was recycled and used for President George W. Bush.

 Obama administration (2009–2017)

-The Hall of Presidents closed October 31, 2008, prior to the general elections, to undergo an extensive renovation to upgrade its audio and visual effects and systems as well as the addition of the next president.
-After his election and inauguration, President Barack Obama recorded his speech for attraction on March 4, 2009, he also recorded himself once again reciting the oath of office of the president of the United States.
-Walt Disney Imagineering recorded Obama's remarks in the White House Map Room as well as his facial expressions and body movement to serve as reference for the creation and animation of the audio-animatronic.
+The Hall of Presidents closed October 31, 2008, prior to the general elections, to undergo an extensive renovation to upgrade its audio and visual effects and systems as well as the addition of the next president, while the attraction was renamed The Hall of Presidents: A Celebration of Liberty’s Leaders.
+After the election and inauguration of President Barack Obama, Walt Disney Imagineering was invited to the White House Map Room on March 4, 2009 to record his speech for the attraction and as well as to recite once again the oath of office of the president of the United States.
+Imagineering also recorded Obama's facial expressions and body movement to serve as reference for the creation and animation of the audio-animatronic.
 According to Pam Fisher, senior show writer for Imagineering, "it is quite an experience to arrive in the White House and actually be present when the president records his speech for the Hall of Presidents."
 The Obama version of the attraction opened on July 4, 2009, on the 233rd anniversary of the independence of the United States.
+After Blaine Gibson's retirement, his apprentice, Valerie Edwards, sculpted Obama's audio-animatronic.
 Morgan Freeman replaced Hall as narrator for the 2009 revised show, Royal Dano's performance as Abraham Lincoln was restored, and George Washington was added as a third speaking president.
 The clip of the Saturn V launch was replaced with footage showing the first launch of the Space Shuttle Columbia.
 This footage had been recycled from the original version of Universe of Energy at Epcot.